cameronmalloy/cameronmalloy_pelican/content/articles/ba_sentiment.md

 <iframe width="100%" height="520" frameborder="0" src="https://cameronmalloy.carto.com/builder/2bf5c2c2-b229-4321-bc7e-35704761c585/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-Corona virus tweets accounted for 5% of the data and didn't effect the overall sentiments significantly.
-I had to plot this at the county level so the sample sizes were large enough to give a proper estimate of the sentiments.
+Corona virus tweets accounted for 5% of the data and didn't affect the overall sentiments significantly.
+I had to plot this at the county level, so the sample sizes were large enough to give a proper estimate of the sentiments.
 It's important to note though that Napa county only had 7 tweets relating to COVID-19.

 Example corona virus tweets: